|

 and raced outside.
 Moms watched them with an amused smile and Reddy began

-to bark excitedly as the back door slammed shut and the girls ran towards the
+to bark excitedly as the back door slammed shut and the girls ran towards the car,

-car, just pulling in to the backyard.
+just pulling in to the backyard.

-A door opened immediately and Brian
+A door opened immediately and Brian leapt

-Mart climbed out of the car, raised
+Mart climbed out of the car, raised his

-his eyebrows at the sight of Brian and Honey and gave Trixie a warm hug.
+eyebrows at the sight of Brian and Honey and gave Trixie a warm hug.

 "I missed you sis," Mart murmured.

-"I missed you too," Trixie mumbled,
+"I missed you too," Trixie mumbled, but

-dark haired woman who smiled gratefully up at him.
+woman who smiled gratefully up at him.

 Trixie's arms fell away from Mart and

 she stepped aside to stare at the scene before her.
-Her heart began to
+Her heart began to pound

-pound strangely as her face when hot, then cold then hot again.
+strangely as her face when hot, then cold then hot again.

-"Hi Trix," Jim smiled at her, though
+"Hi Trix," Jim smiled at her, though slightly

-slightly confused by her expression.
+confused by her expression.
 "This is Rachel."

 "Hello."
-Trixie managed to mumble as
+Trixie managed to mumble as she

-she stared at the dark haired beauty who was only a little taller than herself.
+stared at the dark haired beauty who was only a little taller than herself.

 "You're Trixie?"
 The girl asked with a